smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 #### Fields

-Log keys
+Log keys ...
-- Log date: The date on which this log entry was made.
+- **Log date**: The date on which this log entry was made.
-- Log time: The time at which this log entry was made.
+- **Log time**: The time at which this log entry was made.
-- Log status: The status of this job tracking record when the log entry was made (may be different from the job current status, shown below).
+- **Log status**: The status of this job tracking record when the log entry was made (may be different from the job current status, shown below).
 Status code is followed by text representing the meaning of the code.
-- Message ID: An IBM i Message ID that may have been reported during the processing of a job.
+- **Message ID**: An IBM i Message ID that may have been reported during the processing of a job.
 This could be a reason for the status value of E = error (ID SMA0014).
 It could also represent that the job has been released and job ID information is available (ID CPC1221).
-- Message text: Text of the error message ID.
+- **Message text**: Text of the error message ID.
 Sometimes text can be present in a log entry without a Message ID.
 In this case, the reported Message ID will be "(text)".

-IBM i Parameters
+IBM i Parameters ...
-- Job name: The name portion of an IBM i job.
+- **Job name**: The name portion of an IBM i job.
 The IBM i Parameters full job names (per instance of a job) include the name, the submitting user name, and a unique job number.
   - The name portion is common to as many instances of the same job definition as may be executed.
   - The IBM i permits more than one instance of the same job name to be executed concurrently.
-- Job user: The User Profile portion of the IBM i job identifier.
+- **Job user**: The User Profile portion of the IBM i job identifier.
-  - Job number: The unique identifying number portion of the IBM i job identifier.
+- **Job number**: The unique identifying number portion of the IBM i job identifier.
-- Job Queue
-  - Job queue - a system object that stores job requests while they are waiting to be executed, as long as they are in hold status, or until system resources permit the job to be released for execution.
+- **Job Queue**: A system object that stores job requests while they are waiting to be executed, as long as they are in hold status, or until system resources permit the job to be released for execution.
   - Jobs that match the tracking requirements for queuing, and are recognized by OpCon for tracking, are held in the job queue until SAM scheduling requirements and dependencies permit the job to execute.
   - Jobs that are not defined for queuing are not held in a job queue by the LSAM or OpCon, and would only remain in the job queue until system resources permit the job to be released for execution.
   - In most cases, tracked jobs that are not defined for queuing are allowed to execute immediately, and tracking is just a parallel operation.
-- JOBQ Library
-  - The library within DB2/400 where the job queue is located.
+- **JOBQ Library**: The library within DB2/400 where the job queue is located.
-- For job name
-  - The ID of the submitting job, or an override value specifying which job can refer to this job using the WRKSBMJOB command.
+- **For job name**: The ID of the submitting job, or an override value specifying which job can refer to this job using the WRKSBMJOB command.
-- For job number
-  - The ID of the submitting job, or an override value specifying which job can refer to this job using the WRKSBMJOB command.
+- **For job number**: The ID of the submitting job, or an override value specifying which job can refer to this job using the WRKSBMJOB command.
-- For job user
-  - The ID of the submitting job, or an override value specifying which job can refer to this job using the WRKSBMJOB command.
+- **For job user**: The ID of the submitting job, or an override value specifying which job can refer to this job using the WRKSBMJOB command.
-- Job description
-  - Job Description - a system object that defines how a job is to be processed.
+- **Job description**: A system object that defines how a job is to be processed.
-- JOBD Library
-  - The library within DB2/400 where the job description is located.
+- **JOBD Library**: The library within DB2/400 where the job description is located.
-- Library List
-  - The list of DB2/400 libraries that are searched for any type of object that is required by a job.
+- **Library List**: The list of DB2/400 libraries that are searched for any type of object that is required by a job.
     - The system portion of the library list controls which operating system services will be available to the job.
     - The user portion of the library list controls where files, data areas, and user program objects (programs, display files, etc.) can be found.

-IBM i Parameters (continued)
+IBM i Parameters (continued) ...
-- Call command
-  - The IBM i control language that names an IBM i or user-defined Command to be executed.
+- **Call command**: The IBM i control language that names an IBM i or user-defined Command to be executed.
 The name of the command is also usually accompanied by command-specific syntax to provide additional parameter values that define what the command doe, and/or what objects the command operates on.
 If the command text appears to be cut off at the end of the second line, use F13=More CMD to see a much larger display area showing all (or more of) the command text.

-SAM Parameters
+SAM Parameters ...
-- Schedule Name: The OpCon name assigned to the controlling Schedule.
+- **Schedule Name**: The OpCon name assigned to the controlling Schedule.
-- Sched date: The OpCon Schedule Date, which may be an OpCon special date keyword or a date, typically in ISO format (CCYY-MM-DD).
+- **Sched date**: The OpCon Schedule Date, which may be an OpCon special date keyword or a date, typically in ISO format (CCYY-MM-DD).
-- Frequency: The OpCon frequency code assigned to control when a job executes.
+- **Frequency**: The OpCon frequency code assigned to control when a job executes.
-- Track Type
+- **Track Type**:
   - T = Track
   - Q = Queue
-- Status: The last reported job status (from the LSAM job tracking master file).
+- **Status**: The last reported job status (from the LSAM job tracking master file).
 May not be the same as the Log status, above.
 Refer to the table, below, of possible job status values.
 The status code is followed by text that represents the meaning of the code.
-- SAM job name: The name assigned by OpCon to this job as it appears on a SAM Schedule.
+- **SAM job name**: The name assigned by OpCon to this job as it appears on a SAM Schedule.
 For tracked/queued jobs, this name is usually the same as the IBM i job name.
-- SAM job number: A unique number assigned by OpCon to track each job it monitors.
+- **SAM job number**: A unique number assigned by OpCon to track each job it monitors.

 ### Job Tracking Status Codes